 When a Low GWP fault is detected by the furnace control board, the indoor unit blower engages and remains engaged at a constant air flow output until the fault is cleared.

-NOTE - See page 42 for diagnostic codes.
+NOTE - See "Ignition Control Diagnostic Codes" on page 42.